-Android TV comes on media streamers like the Nvidia Shield as well as televisions.
-That’s why the Shield TV is BOTH an Android TV box AND Android TV.
+Android TV comes on media streamers like the NVIDIA Shield as well as televisions, and that’s why the Shield TV is BOTH an Android TV box AND Android TV.

-In reality, it’s not something that you need to put a lot of thought into.
-The average user will be able to do a majority of things on either device.
+In reality, it’s not something you need to put a lot of thought into.
+The average user will be able to do most of things on either device.

 Android TV Box vs. TV Box vs. Kodi Box

-It’s common for people in different parts of the world to have different names for things.
-Android TV boxes are no exception.
+It’s common for people in different parts of the world to have different names for things and Android TV boxes are no exception.

-As I mentioned earlier, the same device can be called a TV box, media streamers, IPTV boxes or a host of other names, depending on where you are.
+As I mentioned earlier, the same device can be called a TV box, media streamer, IPTV box, or a host of other names, depending on where you are.

-The most common of them are Android TV Box (or just TV box) or Kodi Box.
+By far the most common are either Android TV Box (or just TV box) or Kodi Box.

 Because they run on the Android OS, it’s common to hear them called Android TV boxes, or simply TV boxes, throughout the world.
-Occasionally you’ll hear other devices like a set-top box or cable box simply called TV boxes as well, but that’s incorrect.
+Occasionally you’ll hear other devices like a set-top box or cable box simply called TV boxes, but that’s incorrect.

 A set-top box or cable box is the device that your cable company gives you so they can make sure you’re legally using their service.
 In the past, you used to have one cable box per television, but some companies will let you use one box per household.